 Facebook Ads Checklist

-This Facebook marketing checklist will allow you to hit all the bases, ensuring your ad is set up for success!
-If you need additional help with these steps, use our free, downloadable social media ad plan to help guide you through the process.
-It pairs perfectly with the social media marketing plan template we offer.
+This Facebook Ads checklist will allow you to hit all the bases, ensuring your ad is set up for success!
+We’ve provided a Facebook ad step-by-step guide so you can feel confident with your social media marketing.

-As you begin creating your Facebook ad, you’ll be prompted to choose the objective of your overall campaign.
-Here are a few options you’ll have to choose from:
+Once you have an ad account set up and you begin building your Facebook campaign, you’ll be prompted to choose the objective.
+Here are a few options you can pick from.

 - Brand Awareness